 When you run multiple trading systems on the same instrument, each system reports its own positions, orders, trades and earnings independently.
-Therefore, instructions of type 'LongOnMarket' or 'ShortOnMarket' inform about the Long or Short status of the concerned trading system.
+Therefore, instructions of type LONGONMARKET or SHORTONMARKET inform about the Long or Short status of the concerned trading system.

 Your overall net position may differ from the position of a given system.
-The same applies to variables such as 'CountOfLongShares', 'CountOfShortShares', 'CountOfPosition', 'PositionPrice', 'StrategyProfit', 'TradeIndex', 'TradePrice' and 'PositionPerf', which are only specific to a given trading system.
+The same applies to variables such as COUNTOFLONGSHARES, COUNTOFSHORTSHARES, COUNTOFPPOSITION, POSITIONPRICE, STRATEGYPROFIT, TRADEINDEX, TRADEPRICE and POSITIONPERF, which are specific to a given trading system.